WAJDIMADANI/PARCSYNC/EXECUTER-MAINTENANT-FIX-RLS-COURRIER.md

   USING (
     created_by = auth.uid() OR
     EXISTS (
-      SELECT 1 FROM app_utilisateur
+      SELECT 1 FROM utilisateur_permissions up
+      JOIN app_utilisateur au ON au.id = up.utilisateur_id
-      WHERE id = auth.uid()
+      WHERE au.auth_user_id = auth.uid()
+      AND up.section_id = 'gestion_utilisateurs'
-      AND (role = 'admin' OR role = 'super_admin')
+      AND up.actif = true
     )
   );

--- Policy: Users can delete their own generated letters or if they are admin CREATE POLICY "Users can delete their generated letters" ON courrier_genere
+-- Policy: Users can delete their own generated letters or if they have admin permissions CREATE POLICY "Users can delete their generated letters" ON courrier_genere
   FOR DELETE